Ataao/CTF-Writeups/HeroCTFv3/Wu_ExtractMyBlocks.md

 ![](TestNC.png)<br>

-### We know that the block size is 32 hex char.
+### We know that the block's size is 32 hex char.
 So we can cut the request in blocks like this : <br>
 ![](Blocks.png)<br>

 So know we can start the attack, we have to send a specific amount of char to see when a new block is created.
 I counted the bytes in the previous message and I found :